Rohan-Shakya/Rohan-Shakya/README.md

 ## I'm a Student and Developer!

-- 🔭 I’m studying BCA in Sagarmatha College of Science and Technology
+- 🔭 I’m studying Bachelor's in Sagarmatha College of Science and Technology.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything. 🤣
-- 🥅 2020 Goals: Contribute more to Open Source projects & learn more
+- 🥅 2020 Goals: Contribute more to Open Source projects & learn more.
 - ⚡ Fun fact: I love to draw and listen musics.

 ### Connect with me: